0lidaxiang/0lidaxiang.github.io/about_me_en.md

 > [中文版](/about_me_zh/)

 ## Introduction myself

+I started learning and using PHP to build a website since my sophomore year in 2015.
+During my junior year, I made an O2O dating website for Xuzhou Fanji Technology Co., Ltd. and published it as a specialist thesis.
+After that, I also used PHP to do other small projects.

 I like explore new world and learn new knowledge.
-I am really willing to help the disadvantaged and share my experience.
+I’m willing to help the disadvantaged and share my experience.

-Now, I am a student at NTUST in Taiwan.
-I learn the computer engineering.

-I'm good at the whole stack construction website system, and has a certain understanding and learning for information retrieval system, real-system, text data analysis, depth learning.
+I'm good at the whole stack construction website system.

+I am now a senior student in the Department of Information Engineering at Taiwan University of Science and Technology.
+Last year I learned and used Python to build a Git-based sharing authoring platform as an undergraduate graduation thesis.
+I also studied data analysis, text retrieval, and deep learning courses.
+I made some important algorithms and small special projects on deep learning and natural language understanding.

+When on holiday or weekend, I usually like to volunteer or read novels and play guqin.
+The volunteer projects includes the Nanjing Youth Olympic Games, Nanjing Olympic Museum, Midi Music Festival, TEDxnanjing, Taipei World Fortune, and Taipei 101 New Year's Eve environmental protection activities.

 Interest : Technology, Opensource, History, Guqin, Music, Chinese literature.

 ## Resume
 ### Educational Experience

 |Time|School|Type|
 |-   |-     |-   |
 |2016.9-2018.6|Undergraduate|National Taiwan University of Science and Technology|